Last Updated on

-You may crave for Jamuns during pregnancy, and you may be asking whether or not it’s safe to eat when expecting.
-Jamuns are one of those fruits that do your little one a world of good and are low in calories.
-Although you won’t be able to indulge yourself in your favourite dishes, you’ll happy to know that it’s possible to eat Jamuns when you’re expecting.
+Jamun, also known as java plum or black plum, is a popular Indian berry that is known for its numerous health benefits.
+Is you are craving for jamun during pregnancy, you may be wondering whether or not it’s safe to eat when expecting.
+Jamun is one of those fruits that do your little one a world of good and are low in calories.
+Although you might not be able to indulge yourself in your favourite dishes, you’ll be happy to know that you’re allowed to eat jamun when you’re expecting.

-Thankfully, we’ve got you covered in this article as we discuss below its benefits and when it’s suitable to eat black jamun in pregnancy.
+Read on to find out its numerous benefits and when it’s suitable to eat black jamun during pregnancy.

-Is It Safe to Eat Jamun Fruit when Pregnant?
+Is It Safe to Eat Jamun When Pregnant?

 Yes.
-It is absolutely safe to eat Jamun fruit when you’re pregnant.
+It is safe to eat jamun when you’re pregnant.
 Jamun contains a lot of antioxidants and boasts of a dense nutrient profile which is beneficial for foetal development and well-being.

-Here are the health benefits of eating Jamun fruit (black plum) when you’re pregnant-
+Here are the health benefits of eating jamun (black plum) when you’re pregnant.

 1. Nutrient Profile